M-HT/hota/README.md

 Original homepage: http://hota.sourceforge.net/

-This fork contains bug fixes and Pandora specific functionality.
+This fork contains bug fixes and features which were unimplemented in the original.